NORTHEAST BRAZIL BIRDING TOUR: DETAILED ITINERARY

 Our main stop will be in an area of gallery woodland where we should find the Northeast Brazil-endemic Pectoral Antwren.
 This very localized and distinctive member of the genus Herpsilochmus is dependent on this fast-disappearing habitat.
 In the same area, or in scrubby areas elsewhere, we will look for Spotted Piculet (another Northeast Brazil endemic), Pearly-vented Tody-Tyrant and Southern Scrub Flycatcher.

-Northeast Brazil: Day 12 Early today we will drive from Jeremoabo to Estância, situated near the coast of Sergipe, the smallest state of Brazil, where we will stay overnight.
-Close to the small village of Crasto, some Atlantic Forest remnants house an important avifauna, including the extremely localized Northeast Brazil-endemic Fringe-backed Fire-eye, which we should find in the dense forest undergrowth.
+Not far from Estância, close to the small village of Crasto, some Atlantic Forest remnants house an important avifauna, including the extremely localized Northeast Brazil-endemic Fringe-backed Fire-eye, which we should find in the dense forest undergrowth.
 This is now one of the rarest and probably most threatened antbirds in eastern Brazil.

 An exciting supporting cast may well consist of such Brazilian endemics as Jandaya Parakeet (a Northeast Brazil speciality) and Sooretama Slaty Antshrike, as well as the more widespread Glittering-throated Emerald, Peach-fronted Parakeet, Orange-winged Amazon, Red-shouldered Macaw, Channel-billed Toucan, Stripe-necked Tody-Tyrant and Black-capped Donacobius